 This means chefs usually have to completely retrain in order to find work in a different industry.

-• Some would argue that the skills learnt as a chef are transferable.
+- Some would argue that the skills learnt as a chef are transferable.
 Many employers like the fact that a chef can work really well as a team member, remain calm under pressure, and meet the deadlines required.
-I guess when a chef decides they would like to leave the catering industryOpens in a new tab., it is how they choose to frame their experience which is most important.
+I guess when a chef decides they would like to leave the catering industry, it is how they choose to frame their experience which is most important.

 11. Kitchens Are Highly Competitive Places To Work

-Chefs have a clearly defined rank structureOpens in a new tab. and career path which they can climb.
+Chefs have a clearly defined rank structure and career path which they can climb.
 Whilst this is great in some ways, a negative of being a chef is that we can find the competition for promotion is extremely fierce.

-All chefs are looking to progress up the career ladderOpens in a new tab. and the competition for jobs can leave some chefs feeling like they are at the back of the queue when it comes to their promotion chances.
+All chefs are looking to progress up the career ladder and the competition for jobs can leave some chefs feeling like they are at the back of the queue when it comes to their promotion chances.

 A lot of chefs find the only way they can progress, particularly in a smaller kitchen, is to leave and seek a higher position at another restaurant.

-If there are not many sections going from commis chef to chef de partieOpens in a new tab. and sous chefOpens in a new tab. can be very challenging.
+If there are not many sections going from commis chef to chef de partie and sous chef can be very challenging.

-• On the other side, all careers have high competition for promotion.
+- On the other side, all careers have high competition for promotion.
 Some people look at this competition as a good thing as it encourages everyone to work to the highest standards that they can!

 12. Chefs Often Find Their Love For Cooking Fades